 The Passages’ six polygonal plan buildings have no front or back; all façades are on display and active, serving as extensions of the public realm.
 There are three building typologies proposed across the site: Flatiron Towers, Point Blocks and a timber-framed, mixed-use courtyard Mansion Block; a new typology to the Vancouver housing market.
 Together they offer a variety of form and scale, façade and texture, all contributing to the landscaped passages at grade.

 The scheme’s low-rise buildings share the granite material palette of the public realm to form a monolithic urban canvas and public stage for the 21,31 and 39 storey towers.
 In contrast, the three towers’ faceted, directional plan forms and ‘shingled’ iridescent aluminium cladding have a roughness that echoes at a super-scale the texture of British Columbian coastal forests.
 This organic quality is amplified by the towers’ green, blue and black tones.
 Deeply recessed continuous loggias offer every apartment a protective layer: shelter from the near-continuous rain, sun-shading, wind-protection and privacy, while 2.7m high ceilings optimise daylight.
 A large outcropping of granite provides a focal point in the Central Piazza, a natural surface for climbing, sitting, or adventurous play.

-The Passages gained consent from the City of Surrey in December 2019, with detailed design progressing this year.
+The Passages gained consent from the City of Surrey in December 2019, with detailed design progressing.